AlumnoUFV9400629/practical_work_ii/README.md

 - Created contact.html (executed sixth push because of contact.html creation).
 - Included basic structure, header and footer, and all content inside main tag and its styles for the contact page.
+- Executed a final push and ensured web deployment was working right.

 ## Problems